 Aaron is a screenwriter, professor, and Secretary-Treasurer of the Writers Guild of America West.
-He is best known for co-creating and co-writing the successful AIR BUD family film franchise, which has sired eleven sequels to date.
+He is best known for co-creating and co-writing the successful AIR BUD family film franchise, which sired eleven sequels.

-Currently Aaron is writing the action comedy ARMOR HERO for Alpha Pictures and the romantic comedy LIKE CATS & DOGS for Hallmark.
-He recently wrote the animated feature PRINCES for Warner Bros, drama pilots BAD MEDICINE for the Spike Network and THE ASSOCIATE for Sony, and the animated pilot HOODS for Cartoon Network.
-Other produced projects include the ABC Family holiday movie THE 12 DATES OF CHRISTMAS, the Lifetime TV movie CHANGE OF HEART, the Fox TV series KINDRED: THE EMBRACED, the kids TV pilot THE ADVENTURES OF TAXI DOG, the family feature THE THREE INVESTIGATORS: THE SECRET OF TERROR CASTLE, and the independent feature CHAPTER ZERO, which he also directed.
-Aaron has also written film and TV projects for Fox, New Line, Showtime, Paramount, New Regency, Hasbro Studios, Bob Yari, Lightstorm, and Arnold Kopelson.
+Aaron has a number of projects in development including the drama pilot BAD MEDICINE with ITV America and the action comedy ARMOR HERO with Alpha Pictures.
+His romantic comedy LIKE CATS & DOGS aired recently on the Hallmark Channel.
+He recently wrote the animated feature PRINCES for Warner Bros, the drama pilot THE ASSOCIATE for Sony, and the animated pilot HOODS for Cartoon Network.
+Other produced projects include the perennial ABC Family holiday movie THE 12 DATES OF CHRISTMAS, the Lifetime TV movie CHANGE OF HEART, the Fox TV series KINDRED: THE EMBRACED, the kids TV pilot THE ADVENTURES OF TAXI DOG, the family feature THE THREE INVESTIGATORS: THE SECRET OF TERROR CASTLE, and the independent feature CHAPTER ZERO, which he also directed.
+Aaron has also written film and TV projects for Fox, New Line, Showtime, Paramount, the Spike Network, New Regency, Hasbro Studios, Bob Yari, Lightstorm, and Arnold Kopelson.

 Aaron has also worked extensively in new media.
 Shortly after the Writers Strike of 2007, Aaron assembled a group of Oscar and Emmy Award-winning writers and founded Virtual Artists, a digital studio that produced sponsor-supported, "water cooler" entertainment for new media platforms.
 Virtual Artists clients included NBCU Digital, Paramount Digital, GE, Group M, Mark Burnett and many other top media companies, agencies and brands.